NCI-GDC/gdc-mutation-indexer/README.md

 ## Tests

 Tests depend on `$PYTHONPATH` being configured correctly to find the spark python modules.
-Make sure the paths are correct in `run-tests.sh`.
+Make sure the paths are correct in `bin/run-tests.sh`.

 ```
-❯  ./run-tests.sh
+❯  bin/run-tests.sh
 ```

 ## Contributing